Cinnamon Crumb Cake

 - Beat on medium speed for about 1 1/2 minutes, to aerate the cake batter and build its structure.

-- Transfer half the cake batter to the prepared pan.
+- Transfer the cake batter to the prepared pan.

-- Sprinkle the remaining cinnamon crumb mixture on top, then bake the cake for 30 to 40 minutes, or until a toothpick inserted in the thickest part of the cake comes out clean or with a few moist crumbs.
+- Layer the cinnamon crumb mixture on top, then bake the cake for 30 to 40 minutes, or until a toothpick inserted in the thickest part of the cake comes out clean or with a few moist crumbs.

 - Cool completely, then dust with powdered sugar for garnish.